UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 Fluent interfaces are a variant of object oriented interfaces where methods that act on the object without creating a new one returns the object itself rather than nothing.

 This allows to chain the methods in a semi-pipeline form.

+I'm not a big fan of them, but you might find them in the wild (for example sklearn is a fluent interface, even if it does not really use it).

+It makes the code (marginally) prettier, but it's simply hell to debug!

 ```python